THE NATURAL HISTORY

 AMPHIBIANS

 Since the river is not too far away, there are frogs and toads in the forest and garden.
-In the fall, I sometimes find a black and yellow salamander on my patio.
+In the fall, I sometimes find black and yellow salamanders on my patio or in the garden.

 Salamander . frog